Gellybean/Mathfinder-Bot/var.md

 `action`

  - —`Set-Expression`
    - `var-name` Name of the expression.
-   - `value` Expression to create.
+This will bring up a seprate window.
+If the var-name already exists, the space will contain that value.

  - —`Set-Row`
    - `var-name` Row name.
 This will bring up a modal window, where you can make up to 5 expressions.
 The syntax is `LABEL:EXPRESSION`.
 The label is optional—if omitted it will use the expression as the label.